-From 30 January to 10 February 2023 with students present in Trento, PLUS a 3-hour follow up workshop online (date to be scheduled).
+From 30 January to 10 February 2023 with students present in Trento, PLUS a 3-hour follow up workshop online on Wed.
+22 February (time to be confirmed).

 School of International Studies (SIS), Via Tomaso Gar 14, Trento

 The Winter School deals with the legal and illegal circulation, detention and use of firearms both in Europe and at the global level, and related security and development challenges.
 Topics that will be discussed during the Winter School include:

 - transnational transfers and markets of small arms and light weapons;

 - the international and European legal framework applicable to the control of arms as well as States and corporate actors' obligations and responsibilities;